 This is the original method for attachment of proteins to lateral flow nanoparticle probes and is still widely used.
 The mechanism of adsorption is based on Van der Waals and other attractions between the targeting ligand and the surface of the particles.
 The resulting forces between the antibody and the nanoparticle probe are influenced both by the nanoparticle surface and by the coupling environment.
 In the case of less hydrophobic antibodies or a more hydrophilic surface (i.e. –COOH modified), attachment by both ionic interactions and hydrophobic interactions can occur.
 Small changes in pH can alter the association dynamics and affect the efficiency of conjugation.
 Typically, a pH titration and an antibody loading sweep are performed to identify conditions where antibody absorption is optimal.
 It is recommended that the pH of the adsorption buffer is slightly above the isoelectric point of the protein (which varies from antibody to antibody).
 When working with antibodies, the Fc portion is generally more hydrophobic and more likely to be adsorbed as compared to the Fab portion offering some control over binding orientation.
 A large excess of antibody with respect to nanoparticle surface area is typically used in order to ensure dense surface binding and high salt stability post conjugation.
 There are two main drawbacks to the passive adsorption.
 Firstly, every antibody requires slightly different conditions and secondly there is a certain amount of lability of physisorbed antibodies allowing for some antibodies to be released from the nanoparticle surface which can lead to a decrease in sensitivity and variable results.

 Increasingly, LFA developers are covalently binding antibodies to the surface of nanoparticle lateral flow probes.
 Covalent attachment is more stable with less antibody desorption and requires fewer antibodies during conjugation.
 Covalent attachment can be accomplished with several different chemistries.
 For our BioReady products that are optimized for lateral flow, we typically utilize amide bonds to connect a carboxylic acid functionalized nanoparticle to free amines on the antibody.
 This covalent bond is achieved through an EDC/Sulfo-NHS intermediary (see Figure 5) generated from a carboxylic acid surface particle.
 For antibodies, lysine residues are the primary target sites for EDC/NHS conjugation.
 A typical IgG antibody will have 80–100 lysine residues of which 30–40 will be accessible for EDC/NHS binding.
 Proteins such as bovine serum albumin have similar numbers of surface accessible lysine groups.
 NanoComposix sells BioReady nanoparticles with both carboxylic acid surfaces and also an NHS activated surface to allow for simplified conjugation eliminating the need for the user to perform the intermediary EDC/NHS chemistry steps.
+We also have a video tutorial that outlines how to conjugate our NHS activated particles to your antibody.
 In addition to its use in lateral flow, the same particle surface chemistry can be used to bind many other amine containing targeting ligands to the particle surface.